vars1ty/dynamic-rune/README.md

    - Arg 0: The unique thread keys name.
    - Returns: The value of that thread key.
    - Description: Gets the value of the specified thread key.
+- `dynamic::is_key_down(string)` -> `bool`
+   - Arg 0: The key identifier.
+Only A-Z, Control, Space, Left and Right are currently supported.
+   - Returns: `true` if the key is pressed
+   - Description: Checks if the given key is being pressed.
+Should be used in a loop.
 - `task::sleep_secs(u64)` -> `Future`
    - Arg 0: How long (in seconds) the thread should be put to sleep for.
    - Returns: Future.